NATIVE VEGETATION REMOVAL IS ASSESSED UNDER THREE DIFFERENT CATEGORIES:

 - Again the landholder has two options – Offset an area on their own property or pay a broker to Offset the amount of area lost.

-- Central Highlands Environmental Consultancy works with Jennifer Johnson, who is an accredited Habitat Hectare assessor and is capable of providing this service.
-The DELWP website lists all the current Accredited Habitat Hectare Assessors: http://www.depi.vic.gov.au/__data/assets/pdf_file/0016/343105/VQA-competent-assessors-list_18072016.pdf
+Jennifer Johnson works with Central Highlands Environmental Consultancy and is an accredited Habitat Hectare assessor and is capable of providing this service.
+The DELWP website lists all the current Accredited Habitat Hectare Assessors: https://www.environment.vic.gov.au/__data/assets/pdf_file/0027/48537/DELWP-VQA-AccreditedAssessorListDecember2018_20181220.pdf

 PLACING AN OFFSET ON YOUR OWN PROPERTY (First Party Offset)